India's Most Wanted (film): Critical response

 Rahul Gangwani reviewing for Filmfare rates the film with three stars out of five.
 He praised cinematography of the film for aerial shots, but feels that film was using more of national fervour and lacked craft.
 He terms the film as 'part-predictable and part-thrilling' fare.
 Ananya Bhattacharya of India Today also praised cinematography of Dudley for Nepal shots and gave two and half stars out of five.
 She feels that the film suffers from a sluggish pace, but lives up to promise of telling the story of the nameless and faceless heroes.
 Shubhra Gupta writing for The Indian Express gives two stars out of five.
 Terming it as 'a placid spy thriller', Gupta praised Arjun Kapoor for giving earnest performance.
 Priyanka Sinha Jha of News18 rates the film with three stars out of five, and opines that the film has a good story, but it is not fully mined.
 She concludes, "It is more likely to make it to your stay-at-home-and-watch list."
 Meena Iyer of Daily News and Analysis concurring with Jha, says "the intention can be lauded, but definitely not the execution."
 And, she also gives three stars out of five.
 Nandini Ramnath of Scroll.in feels that the manhunt film is overheated, undercooked and doesn't have enough substance to justify its flourishes.
 Renuka Vyavahare of The Times of India rates the film with three and half stars out of five, and says, "India's Most Wanted is an earnest ode to the unsung heroes of our country – a story that deserves to be heard."
 Raja Sen of the Hindustan Times feels that this intelligence film is not bright and says, "...well-meaning thriller too restrained to be memorable."
 He rates it with two stars out of five.
 Bollywood Hungama rates the film with three out of five, and says, "On the whole, India's Most Wanted is an average fare thanks to its poor writing and direction."

 Box office

 The film collected ₹1.75-2 crore nett on its opening day, and was the lowest-performing film among all others released in India on that day.
 The following day, it earned ₹2.5 crore nett.
 Collections on Sunday showed minor growth with earnings of ₹3 crore.
 The film had a heavy drop on Monday, with earnings of ₹9 million nett.
 On Tuesday, the film dropped further to ₹75 lakh nett.
 It earned ₹65 lakh nett on Wednesday and ₹40 lakh nett on Thursday.
 At the end of its theatrical run, the film's worldwide gross was ₹16.74 crore worldwide, with earnings of ₹14.17 crore in India and ₹25.7 million overseas.
+The film declared a flop at the box office for Arjun Kapoor.